You Make Me Feel Like It's Halloween

 "You Make Me Feel Like It's Halloween" is a song by English rock band Muse, released as the fifth track from the band's ninth studio album Will of the People.
 It was also released as a standalone single alongside a music video.
 The song has a horror theme, with a music video referencing popular horror media such as IT and The Shining.

-Composition
+Composition and lyrics

-The track has been described as electronic rock, dance-rock, alternative rock and pop.
-The synthesizer work on the album has been described as "ominous" and John Carpenter-esque.
+"You Make Me Feel Like it's Halloween" has been described as an electronic rock, dance-rock, synth-pop, alternative rock and glam rock song, featuring a 1980s pop aesthetic.
+The synthesizer work has been described as "ominous" and John Carpenter-esque.
 The track also experiments with "frazzled, spooky distortion", and features organs throughout.

-Lyrically, the song is about "the claustrophobia of an abusive relationship".
+Lyrically, the song is about "the claustrophobia of an abusive relationship," such as domestic violence during the COVID-19 pandemic.

 Music video

 The music video, directed by Tom Teller, features a group of masked figures sneaking into a house only to discover that it is haunted.
 The video features many references to horror media such as IT, Friday the 13th, Poltergeist, The Shining, and a nod to Corey Taylor's Slipknot mask, who was an influence on the new album.
 Band members Matt Bellamy, Chris Wolstenholme, and Dominic Howard appear as framed paintings in the background.